SiliconLabs/wfx-linux-driver/README.md

 ------------------------

-Compiling and installing the driver as a module is straightforward if your kernel sources is located in `/lib/modules/$(uname -r)/build`.
+Compiling and installing the driver as a module is straightforward if your kernel sources are located in `/lib/modules/$(uname -r)/build`.
 Just change directory to driver source directory and run:

     make
     sudo make install

-If kernel sources is located somewhere else, change `KDIR` variable:
+If kernel sources are located somewhere else, change `KDIR` variable:

     make KDIR=your_kernel_directory
     sudo make KDIR=your_kernel_directory install